 4. Agency Companion Services

-Agency companion services provide a living arrangement for an adult with disabilities to share a home with someone who is able to provide support for the adult.
-Of course, there are regulations that must be met in order for this to be successful.
+Agency companion services provide a living arrangement for an adult with disabilities to share a home with someone who can provide support for the adult.
+Of course, some regulations must be met for this to be successful.

 So, how do you get started to become a provider for Oklahoma foster care, and are you eligible?
 Let’s take a closer look at the requirements to becoming a provider for Oklahoma foster care.
 First, you need to be at least 21 years old and a legal resident of the many Oklahoma counties.
 It doesn’t matter what your marital status is—you may be single, married, legally separated, or divorced.